Dj-Polyester/JP-Organizer/README.md

 Or set the `ANKI_CONNECT_KEY` environment variable.

-If no key is configured in AnkiConnect, jp-organizer connects without authentication.
+If no key is configured in AnkiConnect, JP-organizer connects without authentication.

 ## Dictionary licensing